hyochan/Hygiene/README.md

 ### Localization

-We've defined Localization strings in `STRINGS.js` which is in root dir.
+We've defined Localization strings in `STRINGS.ts` which is in root dir.
-We used [react-native-localization](https://github.com/stefalda/ReactNativeLocalization) pacakage for this one.
+We used [i18n-js](https://github.com/fnando/i18n-js) pacakage for this one.

 ```
 import * as Localization from 'expo-localization';